⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Introduction

-Gatekeeper Workflows are far and above the most useful way to add new agreements to your repository.
+Gatekeeper Workflows are far and above the most useful way to get new Vendors & Agreements set up & added to your repository

 They can ensure proper procedures are adhered to, metadata records are fully decorated/reviewed, and can even facilitate most of the key contracting actions along the way by embedding functionality like approvals, draft redlining & signatures